Venture capital firm Atomico backs European tech with $820 million fund

 Atomico V will focus on Series A, the investment round that follows start-up seed funding, the firm said, adding that it had the firepower to keep investing in later rounds for breakout companies.

-Investment partner Siraj Khaliq, a tech entrepreneur who co-founded a weather modelling company that helped farmers optimise crop yield with the help of Atomico before joining the VC, said the firm offered advice and expertise along with the money to help companies scale.
+Investment partner Siraj Khaliq, a tech entrepreneur who co-founded a weather modeling company that helped farmers optimize crop yield with the help of Atomico before joining the VC, said the firm offered advice and expertise along with the money to help companies scale.

 “I really liked the Atomico model, which is not necessarily just finance people but people who have built businesses themselves,” he said.
 “They bring more than just money, they bring experience.”